braingeneers/statdepth/README.md

 The methodology implemented here requires a notion of "containment" of a function f within the band defined by other functions.
 In R^2, we can check this pointwise.
 In higher dimensional space, there are more options.

 We have the following notions of containment:
 - `'r2'`: Standard pointwise interval containment
-- `'r2_enum'`: Enumerates over samples of our vector valued functions, treating each as a scalar in R, and then uses the standard pointwise interval containment definition.
+- `'r2_enum'`: Treats each component in our vector-valued function as a real-valued function, and then uses the standard pointwise interval definition.
 - `'simplex'`: TODO

 #### i.
 Using an alternative definition of containment